small-tech/nodekit/README.md

 | [node-git-server](https://github.com/gabrielcsapo/node-git-server) | Git server for hosting your source code.
 Used in deployments. |
 | [isomorphic-git](https://isomorphic-git.org/) | Git client used in deployments on development and for handling auto-updates on production.|
 | [sade](https://github.com/lukeed/sade) | A small command-line interface (CLI) framework that uses [mri](https://github.com/lukeed/mri) for its argument parsing. |

+## Frequently-Asked Questions (FAQs)

+### What about serverless?

+Dude, this is literally a server.
+If you want “serverless” (funny how folks who own servers want you to go serverless, isn’t it?
+It’s almost like a small group of people get to own stuff and you have to rent from them on their terms… hmm 🤔️) then use some Big Tech framework like [SvelteKit](https://kit.svelte.dev).
+They will bend over backwards to cater to all your Big Tech needs.

+### Can you add &lt;insert Big Tech feature here&gt;?

+No, go away.

+### Will this scale?

+Fuck off.

+(Yes, it will scale for the purposes it was designed for.
+It will not scale for the purposes of farming the population for their data and destroying our human rights and democracy in the process.
+That’s a feature, not a bug.)

+### Is there anything stopping me from using this to build sites or apps that violate people’s privacy and farm them for their data?
+(You know, the business model of Silicon Valley… that thing we call surveillance capitalism?)

+No, there is nothing in the license to stop you from doing so.

+But I will fucking haunt you in your nightmares.

+(Just sayin’)

+Also, it’s not nice.
+Don’t.

+### Are these really frequently asked questions or a political statement?

+Can’t it be both?

+(It’s a political statement.)

+## Ideas

+  - (Suggested by [Laura](https://laurakalbag.com)) Example apps in NodeKit covering the 7 GUIs tasks: https://eugenkiss.github.io/7guis/tasks